Origin: South America

 Impact on environment

 Forms dense stands, inhibiting native vegetation regeneration.
 Displaces pasture species and reduces food availability for stock.
 Contact may cause skin irritation and respiratory problems.
+The berries are poisonous to humans if eaten, particularly children, but also to cattle and pigs.

 Avoid using picloram near streams and wetlands.
 Trees are best controlled standing and allowed to breakdown slowly.
 Follow up treated areas 3 times per year.